-The vacuum of critical intellectual engagement with the phenomenological experience of poverty has allowed right-wing academics subscribing to facile neoliberal blame-the-victim interpretations to capture popular imagination and policy debates-especially in the USA.
+The vacuum of critical intellectual engagement with the phenomenological experience of poverty has allowed rightwing academics subscribing to facile neoliberal blame-thevictim interpretations to capture popular imagination and policy debates - especially in the USA.
 Social or cultural reproduction theory, which emerged out of studies of poor youth at the intersection of the disciplines of education, sociology, and anthropology during the 1980s and early 1990s, offered a critical theoretical alternative.
 By focusing on the power dynamics of the interface between culture and social inequality, social/cultural reproduction theorists address the empirical reality of the existence of patterns of interpersonal self-destruction without obscuring structural political forces.
-Although vulnerable to critique for being overly functionalist, these theories allow for the reinscription of agency among the poor, as well as an autonomous role for culture in political economy (Bourdieu and Passeron 1977, Willis cultural expressions of social suffering due to the entrenchment of urban poverty in industrialized and postindustrialized societies.
+Although vulnerable to critique for being overly functionalist, these theories allow for the reinscription of agency among the poor, as well as an autonomous role for culture in political economy (Bourdieu and Passeron, 1977; Willis, 1981).

+Few serious social science researchers, if any, at the dawn of the twenty-first century would dare utilize the term 'culture of poverty' in their analysis, despite the fact that their empirical and theoretical work addresses cultural expressions of social suffering due to the entrenchment of urban poverty in industrialized and postindustrialized societies.
 The problematic analytical and political utility of the culture of poverty concept demonstrates how dangerously essentializing the phrase 'culture of ...' can become with respect to any concept.
-Indeed, anthropologists cannot agree upon a useful definition for culture; nor do they understand how it operates without turning it into a black box of totalizing essences (Gupta and Ferguson 1997).
+Indeed, anthropologists cannot agree upon a useful definition for culture; nor do they understand how it operates without turning it into a black box of totalizing essences (Gupta and Ferguson, 1997).